-PRACTICE EXCHANGE is as a safe and supported setting for organisations to review and develop their practice in responding to Domestic and Family Violence and related forms of adversity.
-Practice Exchange explores these responses at a granular real-world real-work level – on the level of practice.
-All documents used in the process are de-identified and explored as hypotheticals.
+PRACTICE EXCHANGE is designed to be a supportive initiative for organisations to reflect on and develop their practice in responding to Domestic and Family Violence and related forms of adversity.

 Practice Exchange (PX) explores these responses at a granular real-world real-work level – on the level of practice.
 PX provides a supported opportunity to review real-world scenarios, interview transcripts, case management notes, practice guidelines and policy frameworks from the perspective of response-based practice.

 Read the Practice Exchange 2019 Portfolio.
 The 2019 Practice Exchange Teams are based in NSW Australia and self-selected to participate in the initiative.
 The services/organisations include:

 - South East Sydney Local Health District

 Read the PX Portfolio to learn more from each team about their insights, efforts and developments in their practice.
 The PX Portfolio includes practice scenarios from each team to show the ideas of response-based practice applied.

 “...for me it has been about going back to basics.
 Framing that resistance to violence and clearly naming it.
 It’s the ingenuity and intelligence of the resistance to violence and abuse.
 I have been using survival language a lot, but I am shifting to resistance language as survival is instinctive, but resistance is agentive, tactful and skilful.
 I particularly like this as I think its important as often women and children don’t see themselves as skilful and we can highlight their skilfulness in our listening and responses.
 The subtleties of the very smallest things are of such importance.
 Looking ahead I am trying to impart that to colleagues…”